Planning Commission – GK Notes

 • The Cabinet Secretary serves as the ex-officio secretary of the Planning Commission.

-• The first five-year plan began in April 1951.
-It has been operating as an independent assessment agency since 1952.
+• It has been operating as an independent assessment body since 1952.

 # Functions of the Planning Commission: